-The safety of the whole system is the responsibility of the system integrator.
-The manufacturers of the each of the following, system, controller and drive, together with the installer, the operator and those responsible for its maintenance have to follow the system integrator's instructions.
+The manufacturers of the each of the following, system, controller and drive, together with the installer, the operator and those responsible for itsmaintenance have to follow the system integrator's instructions.

 Only personnel authorized and instructed by the system integrator are allowed to operate, install and maintain the APS system.

 Any alterations to the system by anyone (e.g. the buyer, installer or user) may result in unsafe operating conditions.
 CEDES is not responsible for any liability or warranty claim that results from such manipulation.

-Failure to follow instructions given in this manual and/ or other documents related to the APS may cause customer complaints, serious call backs, damage, injury or death.
+Failure to follow instructions given in this manual and/or other documents related to the APS may cause customer complaints, serious call backs, damage, injury or death.